 When a sheep leaves the bath after being dipped, it will take with it a considerable volume of dip wash, a large proportion of which will drain back into the bath.
 The wool of the sheep selectively absorbs the chemical from the dip wash, meaning that the run-off is more dilute than the original wash.
 This is the reason why dips need to be replenished or charged regularly.

 Use of sheep dips through showers or jetting equipment

 All sheep dip concentrate products for the treatment or prevention of external parasites in sheep that are authorised by HPRA are for use in dip baths only.
 No data has been provided to us to provide evidence of safety or efficacy of the products when used through sheep showers or similar equipment.
 The products concerned should not be therefore be used by means other than those authorised and stated on the product labelling/package leaflet.
 While is no evidence that the products will achieve their intended effects if used other than in accordance with the authorised conditions of use, they could prove to be harmful if used incorrectly.
-Moreover, in accordance with national legislation (SI No. 786 of 2007) it is an offence for a farmer to administer a veterinary medicine to an animal other than in accordance with marketing authorisation.
+Moreover, in accordance with Article 106 of Regulation 2019/6 it is an offence for a farmer to administer a veterinary medicine to an animal other than in accordance with marketing authorisation.

 Care in the use of sheep dips